-We don’t normally do book reviews, but sometimes you have to share greatness where greatness is deserved.
+We don’t usually do book reviews, but sometimes you have to share greatness.

 Marie Kondo’s best selling book is an actionable life-changing guide on the art of tidying, decluttering and organising.

-Admittedly I struggled to get few the first couple pages of the book, thinking that I had a good handle on what was to come.
-But I soon grew to appreciate the mindset of tidying and what it really means as it relates to minimalism.
+Admittedly I struggled to get past the first couple pages of the book, thinking that I had a good handle on what was to come.
+But I soon grew to appreciate the mindset of tidying and what it means as it relates to minimalism.

 Below are some of my key takeaways from the reading.
 I should also note that my summary is just that, a summary.
 I encourage you to block out some time this weekend and hook into this book.
-You’ll see things in your home in a completely new light.
+You’ll see things in your home in an entirely new light.

 Discard all at once (make it an event)

-Marie advocates that if you follow her system, you will only need to make significant changes once.
+Marie advocates that if you follow her system, you’ll only need to make significant changes once.
 She’s not interested in slow gradual progress.
 She would prefer that you block out a few days and change the dynamic of your environment.
 No mucking around here.

 In this section of the book, Marie talks about the psychology of choosing which books to keep.
-This can be a tough decision as there are some books which you reference often whilst the majority of books you own are in your “read later” pile.
+This can be a tough decision as there are some books which you often reference while the majority of books you own are in your “read later” pile.

-Marie admits that she’s not a fan of dealing with paper and she recommends discard as much as possible.
+Marie admits that she’s not a fan of dealing with paper and she recommends discarding as much as possible.

 When trying to declutter, dealing with sentimental items is always the hardest.
-I know this is an area we struggled in when we minimising our lives.
-We ended up settling on having a sentimental box each which we currently keep at our parents houses.
+I know this is an area we struggled in when we were minimising our lives.
+We ended up settling on having a sentimental box each which we currently keep at our parent’s houses.

-When you store things at your parents house you are only transferring the burden of clutter from one person to another.
-Instead we should think hard about why we should be hanging on to the past.
-Marie questions why we have a need to focus on the past when the present is more important.
+When you store things at your parent’s house, you’re only transferring the burden of clutter from one person to another.
+Instead, we should think hard about why we should be hanging on to the past.
+Marie questions why we need to focus on the past when the present is more important.

 Every item has a place

 Up until I read this, I had not heard of anyone who religiously emptied their handbag after using it for the day.
-I told Masha this and she simply scoffed and shook her head, “That’s too intense, even for me”, she said.
+I told Maša this, and she merely scoffed and shook her head, “That’s too intense, even for me”, she said.

 And for many people, this idea of having a little home for every single thing you own and thanking them for their service may be over-the-top.
 But I think there’s some wisdom in Marie’s system as it’s worked for 1000s of people around the world.
-Definitely worth a try!
+Worth a try!

 The problem with storing before discarding

-The last point I want to review of this fabulous book is the notion of discarding before storing.
+The last point I want to review for this fabulous book is the notion of discarding before storing.
 When faced with the challenge of spring cleaning, most of us are conditioned to store items first and possibly discard what is left over.

-It’s not until she started ruthlessly discarding that she found permanent change in her space.
+It’s not until she started ruthlessly discarding that she found a permanent change in her space.

 Go read the book!

-There’s so much more I could talk about in relation to this book but I’ll let you dive in and read the rest.
+There’s so much more I could talk about this book, but I’ll let you dive in and read the rest.
 Wait till you read about her methodology around storage.
-It absolutely blew my mind!
+It blew my mind!